logo

 Copiah-Lincoln Community College

-The Associate of Applied Science (AAS) in Medical Radiologic Technology program at Copiah-Lincoln Community College (Co-Lin) is a two-year program that will meet the requirements to sit for the American Registry of Radiologic Technologists (ARRT) certification exam).
-The program prepares students for careers in radiologic technology by teaching a combination of academic theory, laboratory practice, and clinical experience.
-Students take a series of courses, including Patient Care in Radiography; Radiographic Procedures; Ethical and Legal Responsibilities; and Radiographic Pathology.
-Students also participate in five semesters of clinical practicums at three or more of the following affiliated medical institutions: Southwest Mississippi Regional Medical Center, King’s Daughters Medical Center, VA Memorial Hospital, St. Dominic Hospital, Merit Health Central, or Merit Health Natchez.
-In the first semester of clinical rotations, students will work during weekdays and will add weekend and evening rotations in subsequent terms.
+The Associate of Applied Science (AAS) in Medical Radiologic Technology program at Copiah-Lincoln Community College (Co-Lin) is a two-year program that meets the requirements to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
+The program prepares students through a combination of academic theory, laboratory practice, and clinical experience.
+Students take a series of courses that include Patient Care in Radiography; Radiographic Procedures; Ethical and Legal Responsibilities; and Radiographic Pathology.
+Students also participate in five semesters of clinical practicums at affiliated medical institutions.
+In the first semester of clinical rotations, students work during weekdays and will add weekend and evening rotations in subsequent terms.
 Applicants to the program must have an ACT score of at least 18.
-Acceptance is based on the application packet, GPA, ACT score, and an interview.
+Acceptance is based on the overall strength of the application packet, which includes GPA, ACT score, and an interview.

 Itawamba Community College

-Itawamba Community College is a public two-year institution of higher education in northeastern Mississippi that offers an Associate of Applied Science (AAS) in Radiologic Technology.
-The program consists of classroom and clinical education.
-Students complete a core curriculum of radiography and general education classes including Anatomy and Physiology; Physics of Imaging Equipment; Radiographic Procedures; Public Speaking, Ethical and Legal Responsibilities, and Radiographic Pathology.
-Clinical rotations begin in the first semester at affiliated medical facilities such as North Mississippi Medical Center; Baptist Memorial Hospital; and Columbus and OCH Regional Medical Center.
-Rotations will include some evening shifts.
-Admission into the program requires completing five prerequisites with a “C” or higher, a minimum ACT score of 28, and meeting the physical requirements of the program.
+Itawamba Community College (ICC) offers an Associate of Applied Science (AAS) in Radiologic Technology.
+The five-semester program consists of classroom and clinical education.
+Students complete a core curriculum of radiography and general education classes including Anatomy and Physiology; Physics of Imaging Equipment; Ethical and Legal Responsibilities, and Radiographic Pathology.
+Clinical rotations begin in the first semester at affiliated medical facilities.
+Clinical rotations include some evening shifts.
+Admission to the program requires students to complete five prerequisites with a “C” or higher, earn a minimum ACT score of 28, and meet the physical requirements of the program.
 Graduation from the AAS in Radiologic Technology requires a “C” in all major courses, maintaining a minimum cumulative GPA of 2.0, and completing a final clinical assessment.

 Meridian Community College

-Students who aspire to careers in radiology can consider the Associate of Applied Science (AAS) degree in Radiologic Technology at Meridian Community College (MCC).
-The two-year clinical training program is designed to prepare students for entry-level radiology and radiography positions and emphasizes competency-based instruction.
-The program is selective and gives priority to in-district students.
-Applicants must have an ACT of 18 or higher and complete two prerequisite courses with at least a “C” to meet the minimum requirements for acceptance.
+The Associate of Applied Science (AAS) degree in Radiologic Technology at Meridian Community College (MCC) is a two-year clinical training program designed to prepare students for entry-level radiology and radiography positions.
+The curriculum emphasizes competency-based instruction.
 Students in the 87-credit hour program take courses sequentially and have the opportunity to take some prerequisite courses online.
-Classes include Physics of Imaging Equipment; Radiographic Procedures; Patient Care and Radiography; Principles of Radiation Protection; Digital Imaging Acquisition and Display; and Ethics and Legal Responsibilities.
+Classes include Physics of Imaging Equipment; Patient Care and Radiography; Digital Imaging Acquisition and Display; and Ethics and Legal Responsibilities.
 Clinical rotations begin in the first semester with 12 hours per week and increase to 24 hours per week during the second year.
 During the summer semester, students will take one class and spend 32 hours per week in clinical training.
-Students will complete clinical rotations at medical facilities such as Noxubee General Hospital, Rush Imaging Centers, and Anderson Regional Medical Center.
+Students complete clinical rotations at medical facilities such as Noxubee General Hospital, Rush Imaging Centers, and Anderson Regional Medical Center.
+The program is selective and gives priority to in-district students.
+Applicants must have an ACT of 18 or higher and complete two prerequisite courses with at least a “C” to meet the minimum requirements for acceptance.

 University of Mississippi

-The School of Health Related Professions at the University of Mississippi (Ole Miss) offers a five-semester Bachelor of Science (BS) in Radiologic Sciences program that will meet the education requirements for ARRT certification.
+The School of Health Related Professions at the University of Mississippi (Ole Miss) offers a five-semester Bachelor of Science (BS) in Radiologic Sciences program that meets the education requirements for ARRT certification.
 The program contains both didactic and clinical elements and offers classes and clinical rotations during the day on weekdays.
 Clinical rotations begin with two days a week in the first year and increase later in the program.
-Students in clinical rotations will be required to travel to clinical sites such as Madison Radiological Group LLC, Medical Associates of Vicksburg, and University Physicians Grants Ferry Clinic.
-Didactic coursework includes classes such as Concepts of Radiologic Sciences, Age-Specific Patient Care, and Principles of Computed Tomography.
+Students in clinical rotations will be required to travel to area clinical sites.
+Coursework includes classes such as Concepts of Radiologic Sciences, Age-Specific Patient Care, and Principles of Computed Tomography.
 Applicants to the program must complete at least 60 credit hours of academic courses, maintain a GPA of 2.5 or higher, and receive a “C” or better in all prerequisite courses.
-Ole Miss also offers an online BS in Radiologic Sciences for practicing radiologic technologists.
+Ole Miss also offers an online BS in Radiologic Sciences for practicing radiologic technologists and master’s programs in Magnetic Resonance Imaging (MRI) and Nuclear Medicine Technology.

 How to Become a Radiology Technologist in Mississippi

-1. Complete an accredited program in your modality.
-To qualify for the certification exam, candidates must complete a certificate or degree in their chosen modality.
-The ARRT requires candidates to complete an associate’s degree or higher.
+1. Complete an accredited program in your chosen modality.
+To qualify for the certification exam, candidates must complete a certificate or degree in a recognized modality.
+The ARRT requires candidates to complete an associate’s degree or higher; this may be the same program as the radiography training, but doesn’t have to be.

 2. Take and pass the certification exam.
 Candidates must apply for and pass either the ARRT or NMTCB certification exam appropriate to their modality.

-3. Apply to the MSDH for a licenses.
+3. Apply to the MSDH for a license.
 Candidates must submit an application, application fee, and proof of licensure to the MSDH.

 4. Renew the license and complete the continuing education.
 In Mississippi, rad techs must renew their license every two years.
 The MSDH requires 24 hours of continuing education during each renewal period.